What Equipment is Needed For a Podcast?

 Audio Interfaces: Your Audio Conversion Companion

-An audio interface is essential if you’re using XLR microphones.
+An audio interface is essential equipment if you’re using XLR microphones.
 It acts as the bridge between your microphone and computer, converting analog signals into digital.
 Considerations include:

 • Input/Output (I/O) Capacity: Ensure the interface has enough inputs for your microphones and outputs for monitoring.